-You don’t have to search too hard to find a horror story about mothers' groups.
-Tales of "queen bees" and "yummy mummies" vying to outdo each other abound – with a more expensive pram, a better-dressed baby or even by fitting back into their size-8 jeans first.
+You don't have to search too hard to find a horror story about mothers' groups.
+Tales abound of "queen bees" and "yummy mummies" vying to outdo each other – with a more expensive pram, a better-dressed baby or even by fitting back into their size-8 jeans first.
+But that's a long way from the truth for many new mums.
+In fact, mummies' (and increasingly, daddies') groups can be one of the best experiences of becoming a parent.